-A number of OUIs (Organizationally Unique Identifiers) for various VoIP equipment manufacturers have already been added to the OUIFilter.cfg file.
+Several OUIs (Organizationally Unique Identifiers) for various VoIP equipment manufacturers have been added to the OUIFilter.cfg file.
 This file can be edited with a text editor (like Notepad) to add additional OUIs.
+It is located in the program files: